Igalia/webkit-container-sdk/README.md

 ## wkdev-sdk

-Welcome to wkdev-sdk, the all-in SDK for WebKit GTK/WPE port development.
+Welcome to wkdev-sdk, the all-in-one SDK for WebKit GTK/WPE port development.

-It provides a fully-equipped container image ready for development, and we recommend to use Podman to execute the OCI compatible container image.
+It provides a fully-equipped container image ready for WebKit development.
+We recommend to use **podman** to execute the OCI-compatible container image.

 Once you entered the container, you can navigate to a WebKit checkout and compile using Tools/Scripts/build-webkit --gtk / --wpe, as usual.

+Please refer to the documentation in the **docs** subdirectory for further information on what the SDK provides and how it greatly simplifies WebKit development and removes a lot of friction, by providing a reproducible, consistent development/testing environment for all our users/developers.

 ### Quickstart guide